TFCMATHS 91F : Foundation Mathematics 1

 - learning and using the accepted mathematical conventions and notations;

 - understanding of the relationships between fundamental arithmetic and proportional processes;

 • developing of algebraic manipulative skills; and

 • experiences in interpreting and solving problems.

 Successful completion of this course will meet the University of Auckland numeracy entry requirement.
-Further, completion of this course with at least a C+ grade will provide students with entry to TFC MATHS 92F.
+Further, completion of this course with at least a C+ grade will provide students with entry to TFC MATHS 92F (in the following year).